With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Averte Fka Merry Meadow Farm Gray House is a mental health treatment center in Orange County, VT, located at 366 Upper Plain, 5033 zip code area.
-Averte Fka Merry Meadow Farm Gray House provides residential treatment.
-Averte Fka Merry Meadow Farm Gray House offers behavior modification, activity therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
-Averte Fka Merry Meadow Farm Gray House also supports people with serious mental illness.
-Additional services at Averte Fka Merry Meadow Farm Gray House consist of supported housing, vocational rehabilitation services and psychosocial rehabilitation services.
+Averte Fka Merry Meadow Farm Bradford House is a mental health treatment center in Orange County, VT, located at 996 Lower Plain, 5033 zip code area.
+Averte Fka Merry Meadow Farm Bradford House provides residential treatment.
+Averte Fka Merry Meadow Farm Bradford House offers group therapy, activity therapy and dialectical behavior therapy to young adults, seniors 65 or older and adults.
+Averte Fka Merry Meadow Farm Bradford House also supports people with serious mental illness.
+Additional services at Averte Fka Merry Meadow Farm Bradford House consist of vocational rehabilitation services, case management and supported housing.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.